veillette/QPPW/src/common/model/analytical-solutions/README.md

 11. Coulomb 3D Potential (Hydrogen Atom)
 12. Double Square Well

+**Multi-Well Potentials (Numerical):**

+13. Multi-Square Well - solved numerically using DVR/FGH/Matrix Numerov
+14. Multi-Coulomb 1D - solved numerically (no analytical solution exists)

 ### Implementation Details

 All analytical solutions are evaluated at **1000 grid points** for high-resolution visualization, independent of the user's grid preference setting.
 This ensures smooth, accurate wavefunction displays while numerical methods can use user-configurable grid sizes.

+**Note on Multi-Well Potentials**: While `multi-square-well.ts` and `multi-coulomb-1d.ts` are located in this directory for organizational convenience, they create potential functions that are **solved using numerical methods** (DVR, FGH, or Matrix Numerov), not analytical formulas.
+They are included here because they provide convenient interfaces for creating multi-well potentials, but the actual bound state solutions require numerical eigensolvers.

 **Note**: Rosen-Morse and Eckart potentials have been temporarily removed from the UI but remain available in the codebase for future use.